Black Box Work Extraction and Composite Hypothesis Testing

+\paragraph{Black box resource distillation in a general resource theory.---} As previously discussed, the work extraction task is one example of resource distillation tasks in general resource theories.
+In Appendix F, we introduce the black box in the general scenario and show that this one-shot distillable resource can also be characterized as the composite hypothesis testing divergence, correspondent to Theorem~\ref{theorem: one-shot GPO}.
+This indicates the general relation between the state-agnostic resource distillation task and the composite hypothesis testing.

 \paragraph{Conclusion.---} We introduced a framework of black box work extraction, which represents the scenarios where one is to extract work from an unknown quantum state.
 We presented the optimal guaranteed extractable work in various settings by establishing the connection between one-shot black box work extraction and composite hypothesis testing.
 We utilized this general relation to characterize the asymptotic work distillation rate by employing and extending quantum Stein's lemma for composite hypothesis testing.
-Besides composite hypothesis testing, we also devised an explicit protocol for asymptotic black box work extraction for physically motivated classes of thermodynamic processes, which is shown to perform as well as much larger classes of operations.
+Additionally, we devised an explicit protocol for asymptotic black box work extraction for physically motivated classes of thermodynamic processes, which is shown to perform as well as much larger classes of operations.
+We also extended the framework to the general resource theory and clarified the universal relation between the composite hypothesis testing and state-agnostic resource distillation tasks.

 Our work clarifies when and how the lack of information about the initial state crucially affects the work extraction performance and what one can still do under such restricted scenarios.
 The state-agnostic setting discussed in this work has not been investigated well despite its operational significance and still has much room to explore.
-Potential future directions include an extension of our results to a more general family of black boxes without a tensor product structure.
+Potential future directions include an extension of our results to a more general family of black boxes.
 Another important extension is to other quantum resource theories beyond one-shot distillation with the maximal set of free operations discussed in this work.
-As our framework forms a new connection between the resource distillation tasks in the quantum resource theory and the quantities in the composite quantum hypothesis testing, the black box resource distillation offers a richer landscape in general quantum resource theories, complementing and extending the state-aware asymptotic distillation tied to generalized quantum Stein's lemma.
+As our framework forms a new connection between the resource distillation tasks and the quantities in the composite quantum hypothesis testing, the black box resource distillation offers a richer landscape in general quantum resource theories, complementing and extending the state-aware asymptotic distillation tied to generalized quantum Stein's lemma.

 \paragraph{Acknowledgments.---} We thank Gilad Gour, Bartosz Regula, Christoph Hirsch, and Seth Lloyd for helpful discussions.
 We are also grateful to Roberto Rubboli for bringing our attention to the additivity of composite hypothesis testing relative entropy and for sharing his alternative proof with us.
 This work is supported by JSPS KAKENHI Grant Number JP23K19028, JP24K16975, JST, CREST Grant Number JPMJCR23I3, Japan, MEXT KAKENHI Grant-in-Aid for Transformative Research Areas A ``Extreme Universe” Grant Number JP24H00943, and the World-Leading Innovative Graduate Study Program for Advanced Basic Science Course at the University of Tokyo.